colinpereira/landingpage/README.md

 # landingpage
-A responsive landing page using Bootstrap
+A responsive landing page using Bootstrap, HTML and CSS